franky47/blog/drafts/cargo-docker-and-mtime.md

 process to see if the cache was acting up, restarted Docker and the host machine, still the problem persisted.

-Following the wisdom of the [5 whys](https://en.wikipedia.org/wiki/5_Whys) , it turned out one cause of the problem was that cargo was not actually rebuilding the app source code.
-My initial assumtion when building the `Dockerfile` had been:
+Following the wisdom of the [5 whys](https://en.wikipedia.org/wiki/5_Whys), it turned out one cause of the problem was that cargo was not actually rebuilding the app source code.
+My initial assumtion when "optimising" the `Dockerfile` had been:

 > _The sources changed, therefore cargo will see it and rebuild them._